bouthaina5/bouthaina5/README.md

 🔭 I’m currently working on a project called Typhoon, a serious game that implements the principle of ludic learning.

-🎯 My Goal is to always learn new things, and I'm currently interested in Web 3 technologies.
+🎯 My Goal is to always learn new things.
+I'm currently interested in Web 3 technologies!

-⚡ Fun fact: Currently looking for a summer internship!